Overview of the United Arab Emirates Legal System

 3.5.
 Federal Judiciary and UAE Court System

 Court Structure: Although there is a federal court structure with a final court of appeal in Abu Dhabi (the Abu Dhabi Supreme Court), both Dubai and Ras Al Khaimah are not part of the federal judicial system.
-Unlike the other emirates, Dubai and Ras Al Khaimah have their own court systems, which are not subject to the federal Supreme Court.
-There are three main branches within the court structure: civil, criminal and Sharia, or Islamic, law.
-The court structure in Dubai is comprised of the following courts: The Court of First Instance, the Court of Appeal and the Court of Cassation.
-The Court of First Instance includes the Civil Court, the Criminal Court and the Sharia Court.
+Unlike the other emirates, Dubai and Ras Al Khaimah have their court systems, which are not subject to the federal Supreme Court.
+There are three main branches within the court structure: civil, criminal, and Sharia, or Islamic, law.
+The court structure in Dubai is comprised of the following courts: The Court of First Instance, the Court of Appeal, and the Court of Cassation.
+The Court of First Instance includes the Civil Court, the Criminal Court, and the Sharia Court.

 The Civil Court: The Civil Court (or Court of First Instance) hears all claims ranging from commercial matters (including debt recovery cases) to maritime disputes.
 After judgment has been delivered, the parties have the right to appeal to the Civil Court of Appeal on factual and/or legal grounds within 30 days of the date of judgment.
 It is possible to introduce additional evidence to the Court of Appeal and/or request that additional witnesses be called to testify.
 Thereafter, parties may appeal on points of law alone to the Court of Cassation (the highest court in Dubai), which is usually composed of five judges.
 The appeal must be filed within 30 days of the date the parties were notified of the judgment of the Court of Appeal.
 All decisions of the Court of Cassation are final and are not subject to appeal.

-The Court of Cassation: The Court of Cassation is the highest court in the UAE, and it will only hear disputes on matters of law.
-The Court of Cassation will not only act as an appellate court with respect to the decisions of lower courts, but will also supervise these lower courts to ensure that they are applying and interpreting the law correctly.
+The Court of Cassation: The Court of Cassation is the highest in the UAE, and it will only hear disputes on matters of law.
+The Court of Cassation will not only act as an appellate court concerning the decisions of lower courts but will also supervise these lower courts to ensure that they are applying and interpreting the law correctly.
 Lower courts must abide by the legal principles set down by the Court of Cassation.

 Constitutionality of Laws and Judicial Review: The Court of Cassation is also entrusted with judicial review for all legislation, both for laws that originate at the federal level and for those enacted by the individual emirates.